gitKrystan/2025-emberfest/slides.md

 <!--
 Here' we're looking at the real TodoProvider component used by our Enterprise Edition Todo App.

-(click) It uses WarpDrive's Paginate component to declaratively handle request state.
+* It uses WarpDrive's Paginate component to declaratively handle request state.
-(click) On load, it displays a loading spinner.
+* On load, it displays a loading spinner.
-(click) On error, it displays an error message with a retry button.
+* On error, it displays an error message with a retry button.
-(click) And on success, it passes the data to the Todos component.
+* And on success, it passes the data to the Todos component.
-(click) And!
+* And!
 When cached responses for this request are invalidated, the component automatically re-renders with fresh data.

-(click) There's even more, and I encourage you to check out the `@warp-drive/ember` readme to learn about it.
+* There's even more, and I encourage you to check out the `@warp-drive/ember` readme to learn about it.
 -->

 ---